 The next downside is that cloud service tends to be priced using subscription models, rather than one-time payments.
-This is because the cloud hosting company whose service you want to use has to pay a very high Internet bill every month, so by using a subscription model, they can price according to actual usage.
+This is because the cloud hosting company whose service you want to use has to pay a very high Internet bill every month, so by using a subscription model, they can charge according to actual usage.

-What are Some Things You Can do in The Cloud?
+What are some things you can do in the Cloud?

-Different from the “internet”, an intranet is a private hub for businesses to have a central location to store shared documents, calendars, etc. and for communication.
-The leader in this space is Microsoft’s SharePoint Online, which provides a powerful intranet to any sized business, all hosted in the cloud, which means accessible from anywhere.
+Different from the “internet,” an intranet is a private hub for businesses to have a central location to store shared documents, calendars, and more for communication.
+The leader in this space is Microsoft’s SharePoint Online, which provides a powerful intranet to any sized business, all hosted in the cloud, which means it’s accessible from anywhere.

-Apple and Google both have similar cloud products, iWork, and Google Apps respectively that have fewer features and different price structures.
+Apple and Google both have similar cloud products, iWork, and Google Apps.
 You’re probably very familiar with Microsoft Office and have been using Word, Excel and PowerPoint for as long as you’ve been using computers.
 Microsoft has moved this service into the cloud.
 Now, instead of spending several hundred dollars every few years to get the latest version of Office, you subscribe to Office 365 for around $7 per month.
 With this, you always have the latest and greatest version of all the Office apps.